xaviermartinez2012/fahda-native-contacts/all-contacts/README.md

     cons-check.pl <project_dir> [--logfile|-l=<logfile.log>]

     Run this script in the location of the F@H PROJ* directories.
-After running, grep resulting log file for "NOT" to look for missing .con files.
+After running, grep resulting log file (check_FAH-CONs_PROJ*.log) for "NOT" to look for missing .con files.
 ```

 ## `cons-join.pl`